 So, we started to search for the mid-tier foreign company service providers and service firms online, and we wrote emails and made online voice and video calls to contact them to initiate the co-operation between the service providers.
-As a provider in Hong Kong, we help our partners to promote the offshore incorporation and financial services of their countries, and in turn, they help us to promote our services.
+As a provider in HK, we help our partners to promote the offshore incorporation and financial services of their countries, and in turn, they help us to promote our services.
 The connections between us and our partners are more than channels of sales, both parties gain publicity and bondage of their services when people in other countries are mentioning the company names and the people running the business.

 As a wrap-up, we should grasp the opportunities to let others see, hear, and remember the services and products that you are offering, but people are not interested in “useless” information.
 We can start promoting the business of people in your network as a gesture of goodwill, we will see the opportunities for co-operation with other like-minded entrepreneurs.
 Seeking a “win-win” relationship is a low-cost way to send out the message of your company in the long-run.

 Visit “About Us” to learn more about AsiaBC.
 We are offering business services in HK and Singapore, including company formation and maintenance, bank account opening, business center, taxation and accounting, and relocation.